 Staff were aware of the importance of privacy and confidentiality.
-The layout of reception and waiting areas provided some privacy when reception staff were dealing with patients.
 Staff told us that if a patient asked for more privacy they would take them into another room.
-The reception computer screens were not visible to patients and staff did not leave personal information where other patients might see it.
+Staff did not leave personal information where other patients might see it.